Fauna of Louisiana: State ecology

 Much of the state's lands were formed from sediment washed down the Mississippi River, leaving enormous deltas and vast areas of coastal marsh and swamp.
 The northern parts of Louisiana mostly consist of woodlands which are home to deer, squirrels, rabbits, bears, muskrats, mink, opossums, bobcats, and skunks.
 Louisiana's forests offer a mix of oak, pine, beech, black walnut, and cypress trees.
 In the Piney Woods in the Ark-La-Tex-region, mammals such as the North American cougar, gray fox, feral hogs (razorback), and snakes such as the western cottonmouth, the western worm snake, the Louisiana pine snake, as well as other animals are common.

 Louisiana's largest forest, the Kisatchie National Forest in the forested hills of Central Louisiana, has 155 species of breeding birds, 48 mammal species, 56 reptile species and 30 amphibian species.
 It is some 600,000 acre in area, more than half of which is vital flatwoods vegetation, which supports many rare plant and animal species.
 These include for instance the Louisiana pine snake, the red-cockaded woodpecker, the Louisiana black bear and the Louisiana pearlshell.

 Alligators are common in Louisiana's extensive swamps, bogs, creeks, lakes, rivers, wetlands, and bayous.
 Other water-loving reptiles such as the alligator snapping turtle live in the Louisiana swamps.
 The alligator snapping turtle is characterized by a very large head and three rows of spiked scutes.
-These wetlands of Louisiana make ideal homes for several species of turtles, crawfish and catfish - all of which are popular Acadian foods.
+These wetlands of Louisiana make ideal homes for several species of turtles, crawfish and catfish – all of which are popular Acadian foods.

 Among invasive species that thrive in the wetlands of Louisiana is the nutria, a South American rodent that was likely introduced when individual animals escaped from fur farms.

 Mammals

 Forty species of mammals reside in Louisiana, excluding marine mammals.
 Seventy mammal species have been recorded in Louisiana or its immediate adjacent waters.
 Louisiana has, for instance, two species of squirrels: eastern gray squirrels and fox squirrels, according to the Louisiana Department of Wildlife and Fisheries.

 Louisiana has two species of rabbits: eastern cottontails and swamp rabbits.
 Although the cottontail is considered more of an upland species and the swamp rabbit a wetland species, both species occur throughout the state.
-Rabbits have high productive rates in Louisiana when habitat and weather conditions are good.
+Rabbits have high productivity rates in Louisiana when habitat and weather conditions are good.